khuongduy354/appimanager/personal.md

 5. Error Handling

 # Learned
 1. canoncalize absolute path, which verify file exist
+2. canoncalize does not include linux ~